-For System Administrator managing huge number of systems on their LAN.
-It is best practice to set up your own NTP server and synchronize time of all LAN system from it.
+For System Administrator managing the huge number of systems on their LAN.
+It is best practice to set up your own NTP server and synchronize the time of all LAN system from it.
 Main NTP server will synchronize its time from public NTP servers.
-This article will help you to Setup time synchronization (NTP) server on Ubuntu, Debian and its derivatives operating systems.
+This article will help you to Setup time synchronization (NTP) server on Ubuntu, Debian, and its derivatives operating systems.

 Now we need to set up local NTP server to synchronize their time from public NTP server.
-You can choose ntp pool server as per you choice or location.
+You can choose ntp pool server as per your choice or location.
 Visit pool.ntp.org to find ntp pool.
-For this example I am using default Ubuntu’s ntp pool servers.
+For this example, I am using default Ubuntu’s ntp pool servers.

 Edit /etc/ntp.conf and change following pools as per your choice.
 By default these servers are configured:

 # Use servers from the NTP Pool Project.
 Approved by Ubuntu Technical Board # on 2011-02-08 (LP: #104525).
 See http://www.pool.ntp.org/join.html for # more information. server 0.ubuntu.pool.ntp.org server 1.ubuntu.pool.ntp.org server 2.ubuntu.pool.ntp.org server 3.ubuntu.pool.ntp.org

 Step 3 – Reload NTP Server

 After making changes in ntp.conf, reload your server to apply changes.

 NTP server uses port 123 for service requests.
 So we need to open port 123 in the firewall.